tevino/zoo/README.md

 # zoo
-Utilities for golang to work with ZooKeeper
+Utilities for Go to work with ZooKeeper